genie-team/graphql-genie/README.md

 Write a [GraphQL Type Schema](https://graphql.org/learn/schema/) and [GraphQL Genie](https://github.com/genie-team/graphql-genie) turns it into a fully featured GraphQL API with referential integrity and inverse updates that can be used client side or server side.
 You can use all the features of the type schema, including interfaces and unions.
 Add subscriptions with the [plugin](https://github.com/genie-team/graphql-genie/tree/master/plugins/subscriptions).
 The schema uses best practices and is compliant with the [Relay GraphQL Server Specification](https://facebook.github.io/relay/docs/en/graphql-server-specification.html#mutations).

+## Advantages/Differences
 Because GraphQL Genie gives you a fully functioning schema but is not opinionated about anything else you have flexibility to use that schema wherever you want and integrate it was any existing services you use.
-You can use [The Apollo Platform](https://www.apollographql.com/), Relay (https://facebook.github.io/relay/) or any of the many other tools in the growing GraphQL ecosystem.
-You can use your existing [authentication](#authentication) methods or one provided by an outside service.
+ * You can use [The Apollo Platform](https://www.apollographql.com/), Relay (https://facebook.github.io/relay/) or any of the many other tools in the growing GraphQL ecosystem.
+ * You can use your existing [authentication](#authentication) methods or one provided by an outside service.
+ * You can make your api logic completely serverless

 ### Installation
 Assuming you already have [GraphQL Genie](https://github.com/genie-team/graphql-genie) installed.